thryec/whisper-ai-transcriber/README.md

-# Audio Compression and Transcription Tool
+# Whisper Transcription Tool

 A Node.js tool that compresses audio files and transcribes them using OpenAI's Whisper API.
-This tool processes large audio files that need to be transcribed while maintaining good speech recognition quality.

 ## Features

 - Audio compression from M4A to MP3 format